stevemk14ebr/RETools/README.md

      * sigmaker: create and search for assembly patterns automatically in IDA
      * HexRaysPyTools (oopsmishap fork): C++ structure rebuilding tool, right click else conditions to swap if/then, much more.
 Fork includes new template build feature and fixes
      * IDAFuzzy: search plugin
+     * Define String From Selection: Allows selecting a region of memory and defining a string of that specific selection length (not null terminated).
+Useful for Go and other languages with string length stored seperately from the non-null terminated string.

  * SLib:
      Steve's python lib.
 Simple python helpers to do binary work packaged into a nice python module.

  * Misc: Some example IDA python scripts to do common things.
-Must be modified to be useful, just examples for common tasks.
+Just examples for common tasks.
+     * reset_all_colors: Strip set_color's from an IDB received from someone else and reset to theme colors (remove call highlights etc).

  * Cfg:
      * idagui.cfg: Escape closes windows disabled via OTHER_CLOSED_BY_ESC, TOOL_CLOSED_BY_ESC, CLOSED_BY_ESC.
 Hide/Unhide bindings changed to ctrl-shift-h and ctr-shift-u for tenkeyless keyboard support.